 -

-Record short videos just for fun
+Record short videos just for fun.

 -

-Play with pets
+Play with pets.

 -

-Daydream or write imaginary scenarios
+Daydream or write imaginary scenarios.

 -

-Use random activity generators
+Use random activity generators.

 -

-Sing or try karaoke at home
+Sing or try karaoke at home.

-Tech-Based Things to Do When Bored
+Tech-Based Activities to Do When Bored

 -

-Explore virtual tours or museums
+Explore virtual tours or museums.

 -

-Start a simple blog or personal website
+Start a simple blog or personal website.

 -

-Edit photos or videos
+Edit photos or videos.

 -

-Learn basic coding concepts
+Learn basic coding skills.

 -

-Clean up and organize social media feeds
+Clean up and organise your social media feeds.

 Bring nature and exploration into your home.